 The Black literary tradition is rich and exhaustive, and 20 poems could never hope to scratch its surface.
 But each one of these poems also contains a world within itself—a refracted look at one's wounds or visions of new ones or, often, both bound up together in the ways only American poetry can achieve.

 These are laments, songs of revolution (both internal and societal), and recipes for change.
 Some feel like prophecies for the current moment and others feel like visions of even bigger seismic shifts.
 They speak best for themselves but they call all of us to join them.
-From Amiri Baraka to Octavia E. Butler, in honor of Black Lives Matter, here are 20 revolutionary poems.
+From Amiri Baraka to Octavia E. Butler, black poetry is truly something amazing to behold.
+In honor of Black Lives Matter, here are 20 revolutionary poems by black poets.